Cumulocity-IoT/c8y-docs/content/enterprise-tenant/enhanced-time-series-support.md

 Migration and seamless configuration will be part of future releases.

 {{< c8y-admon-important >}}
-Once enabled, avoid switching the property back to `DISABLED` as this can lead to experience data loss.
-Do this only in case of an issue or emergency.
+**Once enabled, avoid switching the property back to `DISABLED` as this can lead to experience data loss.
+Switching back to `DISABLED` generates integration issue with third part systems.
+Do this only in case of an issue or emergency.**
 {{< /c8y-admon-important >}}

 ### Unsupported APIs {#unsupported-apis}